BrandonBian/scw/README.md

 ```
 Here, you need to change the integer number according to the camera port number of each camera.

-## Step 5: Customized Training and Configuration of Code
+## Step 5: Customized Training

 For the training of the YOLO-based object detection model, follow this [Colab Notebook](https://colab.research.google.com/drive/1b9tqeVFkMeuDiKbXy1MkQ1w3IntuU11G?usp=sharing).
+Specifically, we are using the PyTorch implementation of the YOLO-V3 from this [GitHub](https://github.com/eriklindernoren/PyTorch-YOLOv3/tree/8eea432831a74d3cbeed4ecb79097db893ee8488).